Aliens (film): Creature effects

-H. R. Giger, who designed the Alien creature, was reportedly disappointed that he could not be involved in Aliens.
+H. R. Giger, who designed the alien creature, was reportedly disappointed that he could not be involved in Aliens.
 According to Hurd, Giger was contractually obligated to Poltergeist II: The Other Side (1986) and Fox was not allowed to negotiate with him.
 Giger was replaced by special-effects creator Stan Winston.
-Cameron also contributed to designs, but was not as concerned with the warrior aliens because they were on screen only briefly.
+Cameron also contributed to designs but was not as concerned with the warrior aliens because they were on screen only briefly.
 In redesigning the alien warriors, Cameron remained faithful to Giger's work while building on it.
 Conscious that the creatures would be seen by audiences as people in costumes, he enhanced the designs by extending their arms and often filmed them hung from wires or from atypical positions to make them appear more inhuman.
 The aliens were played by dancers and stuntmen in lightweight costumes that allowed them to move quickly.
 Several 8 ft mannequins were used for aliens that were contorted into inhuman poses.
-Although it appears hordes of alien creatures are in the film, there were only 12 alien suits: simple, black leotards covered in molded foam for faster-moving shots, and detailed models with articulated upper bodies and mouths for closeups.
+Although hordes of alien creatures appear to be in the film, there were only 12 alien suits: simple black leotards covered in molded foam were used for faster-moving shots, and detailed models with articulated upper bodies and mouths for closeups.
 When the aliens were shot and destroyed, puppets were hung up and detonated.
-The aliens' acidic blood was a combination of titanium tetrachloride, cyclohexylamine, acetic acid, and yellow dye.
+The aliens' acidic blood was a combination of titanium tetrachloride, cyclohexylamine, acetic acid and yellow dye.